-I know that not every mom feels emotional about going back to work after baby.
+I know that not every mom feels emotional about going back to work after having a baby.
 I get that.
 And there’s nothing wrong with being excited to go back to work.
-The stay at home mom thing isn’t for everyone.
+The stay-at-home mom thing isn’t for everyone.

 Pumping at Work

 No Problem!
 Here are some helpful tips for using a breast pump while your baby is at daycare!

 Thankfully, if you live in the US, there is a breastfeeding law that protects your right to be given time, and have a safe and private place for breastfeeding.

 Now, that doesn’t mean it’s going to feel like a glorious nursing suite, but if it allows you to safely pump breast milk for your baby, you’ll be OK.

 For me as a teacher, it was tricky.
 I would pump in my classroom while sitting at my desk.
 Thankfully, I never had anyone walk in on me, but wow, that would’ve been awkward.

 When you’re a new mom in general, it’s hard to find time for yourself.